No more stigma

 Why participate?

-You are seeking recovery.
+You are in recovery, seeking recovery, or supporting someone in recovery.

-You want to celebrate recovery.
+You want to share or celebrate recovery stories.

-You want to challenge the stigma.
+You want to challenge stigma and raise awareness.

 Fundraising